 When the seasons changed and the gardens started to shut down for the winter, I had all the colorful foliage as my walking backdrop.
-I wondered where I would walk when there was snow on the ground, but my husband told me he had already thought about that, and he was confident he could keep the path open and cleared of snow.
-Despite the many snowstorms we had this winter, my path has always been cleared and ready for me when I was ready to walk.
-And there has always been someone willing and eager to walk around the path with me… over and over again… until my ever-increasing exercise time has been accomplished.
-The special closeness that we share during these walks is something I will always cherish.
+I wondered where I would walk when there was snow on the ground, but they told me they had already thought about that, and they were confident they could keep the path open and cleared of snow.
+Despite the many snowstorms we had that winter, my path always was cleared and ready for me when I was ready to walk.
+And there was always someone willing and eager to walk around the path with me… over and over again… until my ever-increasing exercise time has been accomplished.
+The special closeness that we shared during these walks is something I will always cherish.

 After that, many more snowmen suddenly appeared at odd points along my path.
 Some were destroyed by rain, but in a few days another one would pop up again, and each one always brought a smile and a lift to my spirits.
-Now our snow is mostly melted, and the path is too muddy for walking.
-I’m looking forward to it drying out, green grass and flowers, and walking out there again.
-And every day when I head out for a walk on my path, I will be reminded of how much I am loved.
+And every day when I headed out for a walk on my path, I was reminded of how much I am loved.
 And that it is possible to show love in so many ways.
 Showing you care doesn’t require expensive gifts or showy gestures.

 It’s the simple things from the heart that really count.